-Shows the current fuel economy (fuel consumption) when the vehicle is traveling 10 km/h or more.
+Shows the current fuel consumption when the vehicle is traveling at least 10 km/h.

-There are two display modes: "km/L" and "L/100km".
-To switch the instantaneous fuel economy display between km/L" and "L/100km", push the "SE-LECT" button for one second.
+There are two display modes: "km/L" and "L/100 km".

+To switch the instantaneous fuel consumption display between "km/L" and "L/100 km", push the "RESET/SE-LECT" button for one second.

-- "km/L": The distance that can be traveled on 1.0 L of fuel under current riding conditions. - "L/100km": The amount of fuel necessary to travel 100 km under current riding conditions.
+- "km/L": The distance that can be traveled on 1.0 L of fuel under the current riding conditions is shown. - "L/100 km": The amount of fuel necessary to travel 100 km under the current riding conditions is shown.

-- When traveling at speeds under 10 km/h, "." will be displayed. - The instantaneous fuel economy function should be used for general reference only.
-Be aware of the amount of fuel remaining in the tank.
-Check the fuel gauge from time to time.
+- If traveling at speeds under 10 km/h, "." is displayed. - The instantaneous fuel consumption function should be used for general reference only.
+Do not use this figure to estimate the distance that can be traveled on the current tank of fuel.